-- Professor Xavier from the X-Men comics has long been seen as the most wise and peaceful of the mutants, which makes him well suited to run a school for the betterment of mutant teenagers.
+- Professor Xavier from the X-Men comics has long been seen as the wisest and most peaceful of the mutants, which makes him well suited to run a school for the betterment of mutant teenagers.

 - Hermione genuinely becomes one of Dumbledore's closest friends in The Parselmouth of Gryffindor.

-- iCarly: Principal Franklin is popular with his students, probably because he's the only adult in the school who is not a kid-hating sadist.
+- iCarly: Principal Franklin is popular with his students, probably because he's one of the few adults in the school who is not a kid-hating sadist.